Viitorul: Reformist-modernist beginnings

+Viitoruls founding directors, other than Duca, were Constantin Alimănișteanu and Constantin Banu; editors included Ion Minulescu, Virgil Caraivan, Alexandru Anestin and Nicolae Baboianu, with Iosif Iser as the staff cartoonist and portraitist.
+Though a political sheet defending the PNL's take on public affairs (mainly through regular contributions by Banu and Duca), this first edition of Viitorul was also marginally significant in Romanian literature, hosting poetry by Minulescu, Dumitru Constantinescu-Teleormăneanu, Mihail Cruceanu, Dimitrie Drăghicescu, Ion Foti, Cincinat Pavelescu, I. U. Soricu, Claudia Millian, Dimitrie Anghel and Ștefan Octavian Iosif (the latter two under the shared signature of "A. Mirea").
+A rural schoolteacher, Vasile Demetrius, debuted here with verse, but then switched to prose fragments, since these paid better.
+A supply of artistic prose was handled by various talents, including N. Pora, with Caraivan, Drăghicescu, Petre Locusteanu and Vasile Savel providing either theoretical essays or literary chronicles.

 From its first issues, Viitorul covered the cultural and social innovations of the period.
 On 9 December 1909, it featured the first journalistic reference to football in Romania, though the attached image showed a rugby football match.
 Through Caraivan, it backed efforts for unionization in the writers' profession, which ultimately resulted in the establishment of a Romanian Writers' Society.
 Minulescu bridged his duties as editorial secretary with his intense promotion of the Symbolist movement.
 His articles in the paper featured celebrations of Futurism, with ample notes on the poetry of Filippo Tommaso Marinetti, as well as introductions to earlier works by Arthur Rimbaud and Lautréamont.
 As argued by the literary scholar Paul Cernat, the Viitorul offices were for a while home to the more modernist side of the Symbolist counterculture, which was already influenced not just by Rimbaud and the Futurists, but also by Walt Whitman and Maxim Gorky.

 Duca and Banu made repeated efforts to recruit the novelist Gala Galaction as a permanent collaborator, though he only ever allowed them to publish one of his short stories, "Soleima".
 From early 1912, the staff was joined by actor Alexandru Mavrodi (or "Alex Fronda"), who was at once a theatrical columnist, political chronicler, and regional correspondent for Western Moldavia; in parallel, he and Carol Steinberg ran one of Romania's first avant-garde publications, Fronda.
 According to the playwright and memoirist Victor Eftimiu, he was excellent as a manager, and came to run the newspaper even as Banu was still credited as a main editor.
-Avant-garde poet Tudor Arghezi was also briefly affiliated with Viitorul, but left after a conflict with Banu.
+The post-Symbolist Tudor Arghezi was also briefly affiliated with Viitorul, but left after a conflict with Banu.
 In his later articles, he argued that Banu had chosen to surround himself with intriguers and petty figures.
 According to Arghezi's accounts, Banu's nepotism resulted in Soricu's sacking, at a time when the latter was also paying for the upkeep of his impoverished mother.